Impact

 Anything is possible

 Traditional food production relies on agricultural means, requiring massive amounts of water and land.
 The impact of Solar Foods comes from breaking the connection between agriculture and food.
+We are living in exciting times: Solar Foods’ first commercial production facility is about to demonstrate how this impact works on scale.

 With protein grown without vast tracts of field and irrigation, natural resources are liberated and biodiversity can flourish.
 This is how we feed the world, sustainably.